 A dosa is a south Indian pancake that is served mainly for breakfast but also throughout the day.
 There are many varieties of dosa made in different states of the south.
 The most common one is made from a fermented batter of rice and lentils.
 Others are made with rice flour, lentils and beans, semolina or other flours.

 In this hands on class, you will learn to make three types of dosa- from fermented batter, from soaked and blended mung beans and a quick one from semolina.
-We will make the accompanying chutneys, lentil soup and a potato stuffing that makes a plain dosa into a ‘masala dosa’.
+We will make the accompanying chutney, lentil dal along with its unique spice blend and a potato stuffing that makes a plain dosa into a ‘masala dosa’.
 We will also make another popular breakfast food- Upma, a soft semolina cake.

 You will learn how to ferment batter, what the consistency of the batter should be and the technique of spreading the batter to create crisp or spongy dosas.

-Dosa, Aloo Bhaji (spiced potatoes to stuff the dosa), Kothimbiri Chutney (Fresh coriander chutney), Lasne Chutney (Garlic and coconut chutney), Pesarattu (Green mung bean dosa), Sambhar (Spiced lentils with vegetables), Semolina Uttappam (Chunky semolina dosa), Upma (Savoury, spiced semolina)
+Dosa, Aloo Bhaji (spiced potatoes to stuff the dosa), Coconut Chutney, Pesarattu (Green mung bean dosa), Sambhar (Spiced lentils with vegetables), Semolina Uttappam (Chunky semolina dosa), Upma (Savoury, spiced semolina)

-Lemon Rice with nuts, Goan Chicken Cafreal- chicken cooked in a herby sauce, Chicken Vindaloo, Green beans with coconut and urid lentils, Beetroot Raita with spices, Thayir Vadai (Crisp lentil fritters in a velvety spiced yoghurt sauce), Bagare Baingan (Aubergines cooked in a toasted sesame and tamarind curry)
+Lemon Rice with nuts, Sambhar lentils, Sambhar powder spice blend, Green beans with coconut and urid lentils, Ginger Raita with spices, Thayir Vadai (Crisp lentil fritters in a velvety spiced yoghurt sauce), Cabbage Thoran (cabbage cooked with mustard seeds and coconut) Bagare Baingan (Aubergines cooked in a toasted sesame and tamarind curry)

 With over 4000 miles of coastline and hundreds of rivers, Indian fish and seafood cookery is varied and delicious.